hashicorp/vagrant/README.md

 ## Installing from Source

-If you want the bleeding edge version of Vagrant, we try to keep master pretty stable and you're welcome to give it a shot.
+If you want the bleeding edge version of Vagrant, we try to keep main pretty stable and you're welcome to give it a shot.
 Please review the installation page [here](https://www.vagrantup.com/docs/installation/source).

 ## Contributing to Vagrant

-Please take time to read the [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines) and the [Vagrant Contributing Guide](https://github.com/hashicorp/vagrant/blob/master/.github/CONTRIBUTING.md).
+Please take time to read the [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines) and the [Vagrant Contributing Guide](https://github.com/hashicorp/vagrant/blob/main/.github/CONTRIBUTING.md).

 Then you're good to go!